Boron steel: Uses

 Boron alloy steels include carbon, low alloy including HSLA, carbon-manganese and tool steels.
 Because of boron's high neutron absorption boron is added to stainless steels used in the nuclear industry – up to 4% but more typically 0.5 to 1%.

 Boron steels find use in the car industry, typically as strengthening elements such as around door frames and in reclining seats.
 As of the mid 2000s it was in common use by European car manufacturers.
 The introduction of boron steel elements introduced issues for accident scene rescuers as its high strength and hardness resisted many conventional cutting tools (hydraulic rescue tools) in use at that time.

 Flat boron steel for automotive use is hot stamped in cooled molds from the austentic state (obtained by heating to 900-950 °C).
 A typical steel 22MnB5 shows a 2.5x increase in tensile strength after this process, from a base of 600MPa.
 Stamping can be done in an inert atmosphere, otherwise abrasive scale forms – alternatively a protective Al-Si coating can be used. (see aluminized steel).
 Introduction of high tensile strength hot stamped mild manganese boron steel (22MnB5) (up to proof strength 1200MPa, ultimate tensile strength 1500MPa) allowed weight saving through down gauging in the European car industry.

 Boron steel is used in the shackles of some padlocks for cut resistance Boron steel padlocks of sufficient shackle thickness (15mm or more) are highly hacksaw, bolt cutter, and hammer-resistant, although they can be defeated with an angle grinder.

+Boron steel flats, typically 30MnB5 modified with an addition of 0.5% chromium are used in the manufacture of fork arms for forklift trucks.